-Your Chevrolet is equipped with a battery saver feature designed to protect your vehicle's battery.
+Your vehicle is equipped with a battery saver feature designed to protect your vehicle's battery.

-When any interior lamp (trunk, reading, footwell or glove box) is left on when the ignition is turned off, the battery saver system will automatically shut the lamp off after 20 minutes.
+When any interior lamp (trunk, mirror reading lamps, footwell, dome lamp or glove box) is left on when the ignition is turned off, the battery saver system will automatically shut the lamp off after 20 minutes.
 This will avoid draining the battery.